RoelN/FontJit/README.md

 </div>
 ```

-Make sure you sanitize the font name to avoid icky browser bugs.
-Remove spaces, quotes, plus signs etc. Read more about this issue [in this Mastodon post](https://typo.social/@pixelambacht/110615435477645570).
+### Apply the font via CSS

-3. The font will now be loaded when this `div` enters the viewport!
+The font will now be loaded when this `div` enters the viewport!
 Remember, `fontJit` only takes care of _loading_ the font.
 You'll have to actually _apply_ it yourself.

 ```html
 <style>